kenahrens/nr-synthetics-plugin/README.md

 * Create the ENV variables (see the 4 required variables below)
 * Build the container with something such as: ```docker build -t nr-synthetics-plugin .```
 * Run the container detatched with the compose file: ```docker-compose up -d```

+## Setup and Run inside K8S
+Here's how you run through K8S.
+* Clone or download this repository
+* Copy config/default.json to config/production.json
+* Put in the required license keys in the config
+* Build the container like ```docker build -t nr-synthetics-plugin:2.2.1 .``` and publish to your K8S repository
+* Run the deployment with ```kubectl apply -f k8s/plugin-deployment.yaml```

 ## Metrics Included
 For every monitor that has reported data, this plugin currently will calculate and publish the following metrics: